Carlton Centre: Design and construction

 Part of the land required for this project consisted of northern and southern city blocks bordered by Commissioner Street in the north, and Main in the south connected by Smal Street.
 To the west was Kruis Street connected by Fox Street to Von Wielligh in the east.
 On the two southern blocks bordered by Fox, Kruis, Main and von Wielligh stood the old Castle Lager brewery.
 A new brewery was constructed in the southern suburbs, so this site was demolished by South African Breweries and sold to the Schlesinger family who turned the blocks into temporary parking lots.
-Original Carlton Hotel had been demolished in 1963 by John Schlesinger, son of I.W.
+The original Carlton Hotel had been demolished in 1963 by John Schlesinger, son of I.W.
 Schelesinger, and the company had plans to build a shop and office block.

 South African Breweries, under Tom Sceales, decided to build a hotel in the Johannesburg CBD, and after seeking his board's permission to reverse the old decision to sell off the land, repurchased the land.
 At the same time, Anglo American's property division was investigating property to purchase in order to create a superblock in the city.
 The two ideas merged, and Harry Gotlieb of J.H.
 Isaacs was employed as the two party's secret intermediary, who purchased the Schlesinger's southern block.
 He then negotiated the purchase of the northern block between Fox and Commissioner streets from fifteen companies and thirty individuals.
 One holdout, Barclays Bank, would purchase a 10% stake in the project for its sale of its plot, leaving SA Breweries and Anglo each with a 45% share.
 Part of a block in Main Street across from the Southern section was purchased.
 The project was announced on 24 November 1963.